softworkz/embyuserwiki/TV-naming.md

 * show name 01x02 - x03 episode name.avi
 * show name S01x02.S01x03 episode name.avi
 * show name S01x02 - S01x03 episode name.avi

-For all of these examples the episode is detected as episode #2 and episode #3

 ## Specials